How to avoid paying taxes?

 MYTH: Only a Few Million Dollars is held Offshore

 There are trillions of dollars held offshore in any one jurisdiction.
 Luxembourg alone is estimated to have over 4 Trillion.
 The offshore world is growing not declining and whether you decide to jump in, is completely up to you.
-Are you scared to take action because the big bad government might come harass you – or do you realize the importance of joining the offshore world, and just how easy it is to get started.
+Are you scared to take action because the big bad government might come to harass you – or do you realize the importance of joining the offshore world, and just how easy it is to get started.

 MYTH: Offshore is Only for Billionaires

-Many different people from all walks of life can benefits from internationalization and legally avoid paying taxes.
+Many different people from all walks of life can benefit from internationalization and legally avoid paying taxes.
 You don’t need to set up a blind foundation trust in Liechtenstein, you can simply open a bank account abroad in your personal name.
 Lots of times these banks don’t even charge an opening fee (although sometimes they do, often about $50, with a $1000 min. deposit.)

 If you do set up a foreign bank account and you are American, you need to file an ‘FBAR’ form, declaring all accounts, if the cumulative amount (all foreign accounts added together) at any time exceeds $10,000 in the prior year.
 File using form TDF form 90-22.1 This is a form to the treasury.
-There is a new form this year form 8938 – which requires you file the amount held in foreign accounts exceeds $50,000.
+There is a new form this year form 8938 – which requires you to file the amount held in foreign accounts exceeds $50,000.

 Don’t think you are being clever and “structure” your assets so That Bob holds 9,000 in one account in Malta and another $9,000 in St Vincent.
-This is reportable, because the total amount exceeds $10,000.
+This is reportable because the total amount exceeds $10,000.

 Look, Offshoring doesn’t mean doing ANYTHING illegal.